IrishOtaku/PythonAssignment/Experimental/READMEFIRST.txt

 git clone https://github.com/IrishOtaku/PythonAssignment.git

-Make sure to cd into the correct directory of your choice of course you could simply download it as a zip file, anything to your personal preference.
+Make sure to cd into the correct directory of your choice of course you could simply download it as a zip file, anything to your personal preference or just use a regular file manager if your on Windows, this is file explorer, MacOS finder, and well Linux well WAY TO MANY other than I would reccomend Thunar or Dolphin.

 Ensure you have Python installed, and pytest as well via pip or have a text editor or IDE that supports pytest.